Visiting the Canola Fields in York

 Last Updated:

 The canola fields near Perth usually bloom around August each year.
 It makes for an incredible sight whilst driving to see the rolling paddocks of endless gold.
 While there are no canola fields in Perth, they are just a scenic drive away in the quaint town of York.
-Read on for all you need to know about visiting the canola fields in York.

 What is Canola?